The-OpenROAD-Project/OpenLane-MPW-CI/designs/README.md

 # Design Description

-Refer [design description](./MPW_Design_Description.md), which consists of a description of the Efabless MPW shuttle design list currently in the CI.
-This [list](./MPW_Design_Description.md) have MPW shuttle based designs details with following order:
+This file consists of the Efabless shuttle digital design list currently in the CI.
+The designs in this list have the following structure:

 -   `CI Design Name`
     -   `Project Name:`